LLNL/benchpark/docs/add-a-system-config.rst

 There are currently some static, pre-generated system descriptions available for use.
-These are intended to be useful for most experiment runs, but generally define multiple versions of resources which imposes additional complexity on the experiment definitions.
-The ``benchpark system init`` can generate more precise system definitions (e.g. ensuring there is only one instance of the CUDA libraries defined)
+These are intended to be useful for most experiment runs, but generally define multiple versions of resources which imposes additional complexity on the experiment definitions. ``benchpark system init`` can generate more precise system definitions (e.g. ensuring there is only one instance of the CUDA libraries defined)